©2016–2020 Seven Three Distilling Company,

-Lawyer by day and fledgling moonshiner by night, Sal launched Seven Three with Jeff Rogers and their wives, Eileen Bivalacqua and Mary Anna Rogers, in pursuit of a singular vision — to make distinctive distilled spirits that celebrate New Orleans while teaching others about this beautiful city’s past and present.
+Lawyer by day and fledgling moonshiner by night, Sal launched Seven Three with his wife, Eileen Bivalacqua, in pursuit of a singular vision — to make distinctive distilled spirits that celebrate New Orleans while teaching others about this beautiful city’s past and present.
 On any given day, that can find him sweeping and mopping, working with distiller Erik Morningstar to plan the growing spirits lineup, hitting the road to visit retail, bar and restaurant partners, or developing a distillery experience that will delight locals and visitors alike.

 Sal was born at Baptist Hospital in New Orleans and earned his law degree from Tulane University.
-When Jeff, his lifelong friend, offered the opportunity to start a New Orleans distillery, Sal jumped at the chance.
 He appreciates the comradery among competitors in the spirits industry, a reflection of his favorite thing about New Orleans: the people and their unmistakable joie de vivre.
 When not under direct orders from wife Eileen, his boss at Seven Three, Sal is probably pestering local bartenders about any bottles he doesn’t recognize, or asking them to craft him an Old Fashioned or Gentilly Gin with a dash of citrus bitters, an olive and a twist.

-Eileen leapt headlong into launching Seven Three with her husband, Sal, and their friends Jeff and Mary Anna Rogers in 2015.
-As the distillery’s official “Boss Lady,” she applies her formidable skill at managing people, organizing operations and getting things done.
-She’s also Seven Three’s “boots on the ground,” main point of contact and brand ambassador in New Orleans and beyond — duties that have allowed her to meet interesting and unique people across the spirits industry, as well as dive even deeper into the amazing New Orleans community.
+Eileen leapt headlong into launching Seven Three with her husband, Sal, in 2015.
+As the distillery’s official “Boss Lady,” she applies her formidable skills at managing people and organizing operations to keep the distillery running smoothly.
+She’s also Seven Three’s main point of contact and brand ambassador in New Orleans and beyond — duties that have allowed her to meet interesting and unique people across the spirit industry.

-The creative force behind Seven Three Distilling, Erik sources locally farmed grains, fruits and botanicals, creates new recipes and mash bills, and oversees all aspects of production.
-He joined our team after a successful tenure at Two James Spirits in Detroit, where he produced a full line of award-winning whiskeys, gins, absinthe and vodka.
-Erik trained under Dave Pickerel, former master distiller at Maker’s Mark, and has a penchant for marrying time-honored distilling techniques and ingredients with esoteric and experimental processes.
-He aims to create nuanced spirits that are traditional, yet unexpected — much like the city that Seven Three celebrates — and right out of the gate, his St. Roch Vodka earned a bronze medal at the American Distilling Institute’s national spirits competition.
-True to his art background, Erik relishes working with the subjective, often subtle details that can distinguish an exceptional spirit.
+The creative force behind Seven Three Distilling, Erik sources locally farmed ingredients, creates new recipes and mash bills, and oversees all aspects of production.
+He joined our team after a successful tenure at Two James Spirits in Detroit, where he produced a full line of award-winning whiskeys and gins.
+Erik trained under Dave Pickerell, former master distiller at Maker’s Mark, and has a penchant for marrying time-honored distilling techniques with esoteric and experimental processes.
+He aims to create nuanced spirits that are traditional, yet unexpected — much like the city that Seven Three celebrates.
+Right out of the gate, his Irish Channel Whiskey won Best of Class and Best of Category at the American Distilling Institute’s international spirits competition.
+True to his art background, Erik relishes working with the subtle details that distinguish an exceptional spirit.

-Erik and his wife chose to settle in the Treme neighborhood of New Orleans and quickly fell in love with its close-knit sense of community, palpable history and amazing food.
-He’s also an avid paddler, and designs and builds his own canoes and kayaks.
-When he’s not busy perfecting Seven Three’s next offering, you might find him sipping an impeccably crafted Last Word or Boulevardier cocktail.
+Erik and his wife settled in the Bywater neighborhood of New Orleans and quickly fell in love with its close-knit sense of community, palpable history, and amazing food.
+He’s an avid paddler and designs and builds his own canoes and kayaks.
+When he’s not busy perfecting Seven Three’s next offering, you might find him sipping a Last Word or Boulevardier.

 Tristan came on in the early days of Seven Three - shortly after the distillery opened its doors - and has been thrilled to be on the wild ascent the brand has seen since then.
 Day to day, you can find him overseeing operations at the distillery, coordinating events and donations, supplying the gift shop, and offering invaluable feedback while sampling spirits and cocktails alike.
 If there’s something he loves the most, it’s that no two days are ever the same.
 No danger of that with such a rapidly expanding brand!

-Rose blames Gentilly Gin for her current role as tour guide and social media manager at Seven Three Distilling.
+Rose credits Gentilly Gin for her current role as Social Media Manager at Seven Three Distilling.
 Familiar with the distillery, she ordered a pour of Gentilly Gin on the rocks at a bar one night and fell in love with the depth and range of flavors.
 It didn’t take her long to apply for a position at Seven Three, and she now firmly believes that all good things come from gin.

 In the mornings, you’ll find Rose moving around cocktails to get the perfect angle for an Instagram photo -- she runs the distillery’s Facebook and Instagram pages.
-In the afternoons, Rose leads guests through tastings and tours.
 As a former English major with a passion for research, writing, and art, she feels lucky to get to share her obsession with Seven Three’s spirits with visitors from all across the world.

 An avid traveler in her younger years, Rose believed she’d always follow her wanderlust.
 But then she hit New Orleans.
-Although she expected to stay only briefly, she fell in love with the city and now considers “traveling” to be finding a new bar.
+She fell in love with the city and now considers “traveling” to be finding a new bar.
 She has been here for four happy years.

-When Rose isn’t at work, you can find her failing to convince her beloved pittbull to get out of bed, sketching city-scenes or doodling a cocktail, or researching the biographies of dead poets.
-Ideally, she has a Sidecar with Irish Channel Whiskey or her old friend -- Gentilly Gin on the rocks -- by her side.
+When Rose isn’t at work, you can find her wandering around her neighborhood with her beloved pittbull, shooting photographs of the city, or researching the biographies of dead poets.
+Ideally, she has her old friend -- Gentilly Gin on the rocks -- close to hand.